 Oyster farms like the one Ludford runs are booming in the Chesapeake Bay, as entrepreneurs lease farmable acres from the state and grow oysters in cages to meet an insatiable demand from consumers.
 And here’s what’s interesting: this kind of aquaculture is actually good for the environment.
 While aquaculture can be environmentally suspect, the general consensus from scientists studying Chesapeake Bay is that farming oysters is making the bay healthier by helping remove pollutants.
 Translation: the more of them you eat, the better it is for the environment.

-The Chesapeake Bay is the world’s second-largest estuary, a 65,000-acre body of water whose shores touch six different states in the center of the East Coast.
+The Chesapeake Bay is the world’s second-largest estuary, a 64,000-square-mile body of water whose shores touch six different states in the center of the East Coast.
 Its sheltered waters used to be littered with wild oysters.
 Records from the first European explorers in the early 1600s referenced having to navigate around massive oyster reefs, and oysters pulled from the bay and roasted were integral to the survival of those American settlers.
 But decades of overharvesting, pollution, and disease reduced the wild-oyster population to just 1 percent of its historic numbers over the last century.
 It’s a story that’s been repeated all over the world, as 85 percent of all shellfish populations have been decimated.

 “Watermen just pulled too many oysters out of the water,” Ludford says.
 “Pollution and disease didn’t help, but the biggest problem was overharvesting.
 They hacked away the reefs.”